Where is Les Ferdinand now?

 Queens Park Rangers and Tottenham Hotspur legend Les Ferdinand called time on his career in 2006 after a spell in the Championship with Watford.

-A prolific striker at every club he played for, Ferdinand is the eighth highest scorer in the history of the Premier League with 149 goals.
+A prolific striker at every club he played for, he is the eighth highest scorer in the history of the Premier League with 149 goals.

 Surprisingly, he only won one team trophy during his career (the League Cup with Tottenham Hotspur in 1999) but individually he won the PFA Player’s Player of the Year award in 1995.